Odobenocetops: Tusk function

 In 2002 Muizon and colleagues considered the function of the tusks in greater detail, writing on the pros and cons of various potential uses.
 Many of these proposed functions were however quickly dismissed due to their strange nature.
 The use as ballast or as a forceful feeding adaptation is considered unlikely due to their asymmetrical nature, nor would such a use be supported by modern relatives or analogues.
 Using the tusks for climbing on land is quickly dismissed due to how such behavior would be out of place for anything but the basalmost cetaceans, while any use that would involve sea ice (such as creating breathing holes) is dismissed due to the climate of the region, which is much too warm.
 The possibility that they are simply an evolutionary leftover is also discarded due to how such a trait would quickly be lost if it served no purpose.
 Again a social function appears to have been the most likely function even though the exact details of how they would be used remains mysterious.
 Muizon and colleagues argue that although the tusks were positioned in a way that would allow them to slash at the flanks of other individuals after approaching head on, their fragile nature seems to preclude the use in actual combat.
-Purely visual display would be more consistent with the strength of the structure, but is not favored by the orientation of the tusk and how its only visible on one side.
+Purely visual display would be more consistent with the strength of the structure, but is not favored by the orientation of the tusk and how it's only visible on one side.
 The very limited sample size only serves to deepen the mystery.
 Regardless of their function, Muizon and colleagues propose that they were a secondary sexual character that was subject of rapid sexual selection in a very narrow timeframe.

 The sheathes of the tusks themselves may have been an important feature in their own right.
 Muizon and colleagues speculate that they may have served as orientation guides and stabilizers to the mouth and the speculative set of vibrissae.
 Muizon compares this to the use of sled runners, especially relative to underwater photography, which keep the camera stable and pointed in the right direction.
 Their function is no less disputed than that of the tusks, even though the fact that they are nearly symmetrical and found in both sexes suggests that it was unrelated to sexually dimorphic behavior.
 The minor asymmetry is thought to be merely a compromise necessitated by the enlarged tusk.
 Regardless, the fact that they are of generally similar size indicates that they have a function beyond housing the tusks and were likely subject to their own selective pressure.